Co-parenting with an alcoholic partner

 If you need extra support, Head to Health can help you find digital mental health services, including apps, forums and information hubs.
 Your GP can also recommend local services.

 If you’re worried about your mental wellbeing and have a mental healthcare plan, GP2U is a great place to start.
 You may also be able to access bulk-billed online GP services with your current provider.
-If Medicare does not cover online GP services, HCF members have access to online GP consultations through GP2U for free until at least 31 December 2021.
+If Medicare does not cover online GP services, HCF members have access to online GP consultations through GP2U for free^ for a limited time, through our partner GP2U.
+See hcf.com.au/gp2u for offer end date.
 No other private health fund partners with GP2U.

 We're trying to make it as easy and fast as possible for you to access the mental wellbeing support you need.
-PSYCH2U mental wellbeing and navigation services are unique to HCF, giving eligible HCF members* access to video consultations with psychologists, psychiatrists and other allied health professionals.
+PSYCH2U mental wellbeing services are unique to HCF, offering eligible HCF members⁺ access to online video support and navigation to other mental health services as needed.

 Getting help with addiction

 If someone you know would like to change their drinking habits, there are resources to support you taking positive steps for your health and wellbeing.

 Reset drinking habits with the Daybreak app#, Hello Sunday Morning’s online behaviour change program giving you access to 24/7 digital support.
 The program connects you anonymously with a like-minded online community trying to change their relationship with alcohol.

 The Daybreak app is fully subsidised by the Australian Department of Health, which means all Australians get free access.